LGBTQIUA+ Inclusion - Getting Started

 The resources on this page will enable you to get started, have the courage to start conversations, and ensure an open mindset to listen to people's experiences.

-Terminology relating to LGBTQUA+ identities and experiences can change at a phenomenally fast pace.
+Terminology relating to LGBTQUIA+ identities and experiences can change at a phenomenally fast pace.
 The use of specific terms becomes contested, and new best practice terminology emerges.
 The use of certain terms also depends on individual preference and the terminology they feel best represents their own identity and experience.

-Find out more about LGBTQUA+ Inclusive LanguageLink opens in a new window.
+Find out more about LGBTQUIA+ Inclusive Language.

 Support

-- An LGBTQUA+ support directory
+- An LGBTQUA+ support directory.

 Bi is an umbrella term used to describe romantic and/or sexual attraction towards more than one gender of people.
 People under the ‘bi umbrella’ may describe themselves using one or more of a wide variety of terms, including but not limited to: bisexual, bi, pan, and queer.